| The Assembly, 1. Recalling its decision of 30 March 2001 to continue

 minorities and other organisations of Belarusian civil society

-4. Denouncing, in particular, the difficulties experienced
+as well as independent national observers; 4.
+Denouncing, in particular, the difficulties experienced

 by the opposition in obtaining access to state-controlled